-As we shall see later, there is a clear contrast here between BCC and most other types of skin cancer such as squamous cell carcinoma or melanoma.
+As we shall see later, there is a clear contrast in clinical and biological behaviour between BCC and the other common cancer types such as squamous cell carcinoma or melanoma.

 Do not confuse their almost absolute lack of metastatic potential with BCC being harmless.
 They are extremely common, they are destructive, and most occur on the central face.
 They can cause loss of the eye, destruction of the nose and rarely, invade into the brain or erode large vessels.
-Because they are so common on the face surgical excision and reconstruction is frequently challenging.
+Because they are so common on the central face, surgical excision and reconstruction is frequently challenging.
 By contrast a small BCC on the mid back presents few significant management concerns.

 Not all BCCs look — or behave — the same

 Dermatology would be much easier to learn if all instances of a particular diagnosis looked the same, but this is not the case.
 (Indeed if it were that simple, I would probably be out of work).

 For BCCs there are well recognised clinical and pathological subtypes that are of importance to the expert but of less value to students.
 So, you may across terms such as nodular BCC (as in the images above), superficial BCC and morphoeic BCC.
 These subtypes influence BCC behaviour and our management, but students do not need to delve deep into this topic.

 Nodular BCC: These are usually the classical BCC that are often shown in textbooks: the four images above are of classical nodular BCCs.
 The clinical and tumour margins are often well defined and excised using conventional surgical approaches, with low rates of recurrence.

 Morphoeic BCC: Defining the edge of these tumours is subject to considerable area, and they can sometimes be several centimetres larger than they first appear.
 This means that defining the edge to allow excision with appropriate margin may be impossible.
 Mohs’ surgery would appear more appropriate (for a discussion of margins and Mohs’ surgery see this later chapter).